Scott Beaulier

 Scott Beaulier is an American economist and academic administrator who serves as the H.A.
-(Dave) True Family Dean of Business and Professor of Economics for the University of Wyoming's College of Business.
-He was previously Dean of North Dakota State University's College of Business.
-Earlier in his career, he served as executive director at the Center for the Study of Economic Liberty in the W. P. Carey School of Business at Arizona State University, Executive Director of the Manuel H. Johnson Center for Political Economy and Chair of Economics & Finance at Troy University, and as a Department Chair of Economics at Mercer University.
+(Dave) True Family Dean of Business and Professor of Economics at the University of Wyoming College of Business.
+He previously served as Dean of North Dakota State University's College of Business (NDSU) from 2016 to 2022.
+Earlier in his career, he held administrative and faculty roles at Arizona State University, Troy University, Mercer University, and Beloit College.

 Early life and education

-A first-generation college student, Beaulier was born and raised in Iron Mountain, Michigan, hometown of Tom Izzo and Steve Mariucci.
+Beaulier was born and raised in Iron Mountain, Michigan.
+A first-generation college student, he attended Northern Michigan University in Marquette, where he developed an interest in economics after taking a course with economist David Prychitko.
+He earned a B.A. in economics and history in 2000.

-He attended Northern Michigan University in Marquette, Michigan and became interested in economics when he took a course taught by David Prychitko.
-After completing a B.A.
-(2000) in economics and history at NMU, Beaulier attended George Mason University where he earned an M.A. and a Ph.D.
-(2004) in economics.
-His dissertation focused on economic development and the role robust institutions play in human flourishing and was supervised by Peter Boettke.
+He then completed an M.A.
+(2002) and Ph.D.
+(2004) in economics at George Mason University.
+His doctoral dissertation focused on economic development and institutional quality, and was supervised by Peter Boettke.